django-commons/django-typer/doc/source/tutorial.rst

 class.
 The main difference is that we use Typer_'s decorators, classes and type annotations to define the command's command line interface instead of argparse_ as BaseCommand_ expects.

+    * Define your command CLI interface in a clear, DRY and safe way using type hints
+    * Create subcommand and group command hierarchies.
+    * Use the full power of Typer's parameter types to validate and parse command line inputs.
+    * Create beautiful and information dense help outputs.
+    * Configure the rendering of exception stack traces using rich.
+    * :ref:`Install shell tab-completion support <shellcompletions>` for TyperCommands and normal Django_ commands for bash_, zsh_, fish_ and powershell_.
+    * :ref:`Create custom and portable shell tab-completions for your CLI parameters.
+      <define-shellcompletions>`
+    * Refactor existing management commands into TyperCommands because TyperCommand is interface compatible with BaseCommand.

 Upstream Libraries
 ------------------